During the submission process, authors may include a cover letter with comments for the Editor (maximum word count of 500 words).

 - Very brief overview of principle findings and significance to the research community

-- Corresponding author contact information
+- Corresponding author contact information (only one)

 - An explanation if the submission has been previously published or being considered by another journal.
+This includes previous publication as an abstract, conference proceedings article, etc.